astronavdha/astronavdha.github.io/_posts/2020-02-26-flake-it-till-you-make-it.md

 tags: [books]
 author: Navdha
 ---
-This is a collection of books that I will probably remember for a long time, each with a short description on what stood out to me in particular.
+This is a collection of books and stories that I will probably remember for a long time, each with a short description on what stood out to me in particular.
 Some of these are truly dear to me, and have changed how I view the world and who I am as a person.

 <div id="bookCarousel" class="carousel slide" data-ride="carousel">